-Members who are being covered during periods of temporary absence must be included in the data (on the correct amount of salary and/or benefit).
+Members who are being covered during periods of temporary absence must be included in the data.
 If cover is being provided for spouses/partners they must also be included in the data if the member is being covered during periods of temporary absence.